deltachat/mailadm/doc/index.rst

     https://github.com/deltachat/mailadm

-Installing and Configuring the server part
+Installing and Configuring the command line
 -------------------------------------------

 Assumptions used in this doc: